MathijsKap/KappetijnMathijspset3_v2/README.md

 # KappetijnMathijspset3_v2
-Simple app to order some dishes with a menu from a API.
+Simple app to order some dishes with a menu from an API.

 <img src="https://raw.githubusercontent.com/hellvox/KappetijnMathijspset3_v2/master/doc/Screenshot_1510829017.png" width="50%">